 Nevertheless, I’d argue a more structural approach makes science more interesting, solid, and reliable.
 But not only that, I’ll go out on a limb and argue that you can use the scientific method to improve your daily and professional life.
 After all, the approach doesn’t belong exclusively to science; the scientific method merely offers a common, logical way of observing and understanding your surroundings and world.

-Before you learn how to apply the scientific method in your life, let’s have a look at how we can structure the scientific method.
-It’s rather simple, really.
+Before you learn how to apply the scientific method in your life, let’s look at how we can structure the scientific method.
+It’s rather simple.

 Standard steps of the scientific method